Asian stocks follow Wall Street higher after US-China deal

 Chinese economic growth held steady in the three months ending in December at the previous quarter’s rate of 6% over a year earlier.

-Monthly activity indicators showed “industry and investment improved sharply in December,” William Adams of PNC Financial Services Group said in a report.
+Monthly activity indicators showed “industry and investment improved sharply in December,” said William Adams of PNC Financial Services Group in a report.

 Forecasters said the U.S.-Chinese trade deal might help to revive economic growth by reassuring companies and consumers that relations wouldn’t deteriorate further.
 Washington postponed planned tariff hikes on additional Chinese goods and Beijing promised to buy more American farm exports.